asather/willowbrook-hollow/docs/CHARACTERS_README.md

 - Permanent accessories (Brindle’s bandana, Echo’s satchel) must never be omitted or altered.
 - Dialogue style should match each character’s speech notes from the Bible (e.g., Wren’s quick, singsong repetition; Moss’s polite pauses).
 - Keep humor light‑hearted; avoid making any character the butt of mean‑spirited jokes.
+**Biography text:** Author and update level-appropriate bios in `/docs/character-bios.json` (Acorn→Elder).
+The app reads from this file for the Biography view